-Altium Packaging is a packaging solutions provider and manufacturer in North America, serving a diverse customer base in the pharmaceutical, dairy, household chemicals, food/nutraceuticals, industrial/specialty chemicals, water and beverage/ juice segments.
+Altium Packaging is a packaging solutions provider and manufacturer in North America, serving a diverse customer base in the pharmaceutical, dairy, household chemicals, food/nutraceuticals, industrial/specialty chemicals, water and beverage/juice segments.
 Altium Packaging recognizes revenue when obligations under the terms of a contract with a customer have been satisfied.
 This occurs at the time control is transferred to the customer, which generally occurs upon delivery or completion of the manufacturing process.

-Claim and claim adjustment expense reserves - Claim and claim adjustment expense reserves, except reserves for structured settlements not associated with asbestos and environmental pollution ("A&EP"), workers' compensation lifetime claims and long term care claims, are not discounted and are based on (i) case basis estimates for losses reported on direct business, adjusted in the aggregate for ultimate loss expectations; (ii) estimates of incurred but not reported losses; (iii) estimates of losses on assumed reinsurance; (iv) estimates of future expenses to be incurred in the settlement of claims; (v) estimates of salvage and subrogation recoveries and (vi) estimates of amounts due from insureds related to losses under high deductible policies.
+Claim and claim adjustment expense reserves - Claim and claim adjustment expense reserves, except reserves for structured settlements not associated with asbestos and environmental pollution ("A&EP") and workers' compensation lifetime claims, are not discounted and are based on (i) case basis estimates for losses reported on direct business, adjusted in the aggregate for ultimate loss expectations; (ii) estimates of incurred but not reported losses; (iii) estimates of losses on assumed reinsurance; (iv) estimates of future expenses to be incurred in the settlement of claims; (v) estimates of salvage and subrogation recoveries and (vi) estimates of amounts due from insureds related to losses under high deductible policies.
 Management considers current conditions and trends as well as past CNA and industry experience in establishing these estimates.
 The effects of inflation, which can be significant, are implicitly considered in the reserving process and are part of the recorded reserve balance.
 Ceded claim and claim adjustment expense reserves are reported as a component of Receivables on the Consolidated Balance Sheets.

-Claim and claim adjustment expense reserves are presented net of anticipated amounts due from insureds related to losses under deductible policies of \$1.1 billion as of December 31, 2022 and 2021.
+Claim and claim adjustment expense reserves are presented net of anticipated amounts due from insureds related to losses under deductible policies of \$1.2 billion and \$1.1 billion as of December 31, 2023 and 2022.
 A significant portion of these amounts are supported by collateral.
 CNA also has an allowance for uncollectible deductible amounts, which is presented as a component of the allowance for doubtful accounts included in Receivables on the Consolidated Balance Sheets.

 Structured settlements have been negotiated for certain property and casualty insurance claims.
 Structured settlements are agreements to provide fixed periodic payments to claimants.
-CNA's obligations for structured settlements not funded by annuities are included in claim and claim adjustment expense reserves and are discounted at a weighted average interest rate of 6.4% as of December 31, 2022 and 2021.
-As of December 31, 2022 and 2021, the discounted reserves for unfunded structured settlements were \$485 million and \$503 million, net of discount of \$590 million and \$621 million.
-For the years ended December 31, 2022, 2021 and 2020, the amount of interest recognized on the discounted reserves of unfunded structured settlements was \$36 million, \$36 million and \$35 million.
+CNA's obligations for structured settlements not funded by annuities are included in claim and claim adjustment expense reserves and are discounted at a weighted average interest rate of 6.4% as of December 31, 2023 and 2022.
+This interest rate is based on the expected yield of the assets that support the reserves and reinvestment assumptions.
+As of December 31, 2023 and 2022, the discounted reserves for unfunded structured settlements were \$465 million and \$485 million, net of discount of \$559 million and \$590 million.
+For the years ended December 31, 2023, 2022 and 2021, the amount of interest recognized on the discounted reserves of unfunded structured settlements was \$34 million, \$36 million and \$36 million.
 This interest accretion is presented as a component of Insurance claims and policyholders' benefits on the Consolidated Statements of Operations but is excluded from the disclosure of prior year loss reserve development.